All images © Copyright 2017 RE Factor Tactical, LLC

 Secretary of Defense Jim Mattis has changed the rules of engagement for those deployed in Afghanistan, no longer requiring that troops must be in contact with the enemy before opening fire.
 This is a welcome change within the Afghan theater, as troops will now have more opportunities to aggressively take the fight to the enemy.
 Part of this change will also include the dispersing of more U.S. and allied advisers to lower-level Afghan units.

 The new changes were addressed during this week’s congressional hearing, where Mattis and Chairman of the Joint Chiefs of Staff Gen. Joe Dunford stated the White House had given authorized the chance to revise the current rules of engagement, updating them to the necessary tempo needed for fighting the Taliban.
-While the rules of engagement are officially classified, those in country can now be expected to take faster action when combatting terrorist forces.
+While the rules of engagement are officially classified, those in the country can now be expected to take faster action when combatting terrorist forces.

 General Mattis’ Reading List For Leaders